© Crown copyright 2021

 Over time, as the threat of the virus recedes, the country will slowly return to a steady state – a ‘new normal’ – and HMRC’s activities are no different.
 We will of course keep the situation under constant review to ensure we aren’t moving too quickly or doing anything which could unnecessarily jeopardise the nation’s economic recovery as we continue to adapt to the impact of the pandemic.

-We will follow some key principles to make sure we continue to support the individuals and businesses of the United Kingdom, while protecting the tax system and bringing in the money to fund the country’s vital public services.
+We are following some key principles to make sure we continue to support the individuals and businesses of the United Kingdom, while protecting the tax system and bringing in the money to fund the country’s vital public services.

 Our approach will be to collect the tax due in a way that recognises the very real needs and challenges that businesses and individuals face.

 We will communicate openly and transparently, to give people as much certainty as possible.

 It is more important than ever that we are professional, fair and even-handed in the way we interact with our customers.